IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 Back to the Bridge
 - The fog has gotten much closer, you can see it rolling in across the sea with alarming speed.
 White water of the Fray ebbs and swirls like milk poured into coffee
 - The statue of Kevar has changed again - it's bent down, both arms dragging something up.
 A shimmering golden net is trailing from its hands, and you realize the net stretches all the way across the docks.
-What you thought was a drainage groove 200 feet in front of you has opened up, the net being slowly drawn out from it.
+What you thought was a drainage gutter 200 feet in front of you has opened up, the net being slowly drawn out from it.
 - The fog rolls in - it swallows up the shipwreck instantly, and you can't see it at all
-- Skill challenge: 3 successes to make it in time, 3 failures and the bandits sacrifice themselves to push the players over the net
+- Skill challenge: 3 successes to make it in time, 3 failures and the bandits sacrifice themselves to push the players over the net.
+Tell me what you're trying to do, and we'll figure out the skill check or spell to achieve it.
 	- Running with the fog 20 feet behind your heels, something shrieks within it - a wraith reaches out (specter stats)
 	- Breathing in the fog, your chest seizes up + magic abilities fail
 	- Back towards the warehouses - a crane swinging out of the way of the net, panicked horses pulling crates, crowd of remaining dockworkers running for shelter, foreman screaming at them
 	- Climb over the rising net
 - Past the net - with a jerk, it springs up the rest of the way as the statue brings its arm level with its shoulder.
-The shroud now stretches 500 feet into the air, it's weave made of some sort of dense metallic fiber.
+The shroud now stretches 500 feet into the air, it's weave made of some sort of dense metallic fiber which instantly alights in a pale red-gold flame.
 The fog surges in, crashing into the net with a force that actually makes it bulge inwards and strain - but it holds.
+You see that as the fog comes up against the fire, it steams and sputters, rising and dissolving into the air
 - How do they try to get across the city back to the bridges?
 - If any bandits made it with them, have another phalanx of automata come out to engage them

+-
+- whats kallista doing while she gets back first? how does the battle play out
+	- just give her more automata to fight? let her save/evac some people?
+	- what does she get for calling Vasilev for help?
+2 guards? what can they do?
+	- there's multiple bridges - let her free one of the bridges?
+	- do you just let her fight them and die?

 ### Battle on the Bridge

+- make sure everyone had a long rest before this

+Rest of the Party stuff
+- row of 10 automata, bandits will try to hold them off
+- they need some sort of check get past the automata?
+Kallista's stuff
+- it's still going to take time to get to Bridge from Ass Place, just a faster time
+- cinnabar contracted by giltstern to do construction (road work?) around the bridges - to block traffic in/out
+- area around the bridge is all blocked off by  - a shipment? automata?
+- it should be difficult for her, she's only one person
+- have the automata use shockwave to take out guards
+- let her have a chance of achieving something - what?? part of a defuser?

 - merchants plan to take out the Bridgers once and for all by blowing up the bridges
 - All bridgefolk are stunned from automata shockwave